0chonko/HPC-net-bench/README.md

 - Use `plot.py` to generate latency and bandwidth plots by enabling/disabling specific methods at the bottom of the file.

 #### GPU:
-- Use `plotPowerDraw.py` for power metrics, and `plotBandwidthMultiPath.py` for bandwidth comparisons between native and hybrid runs.
-For example:
+- Use `plotPowerDraw` for NVML power metrics, `plotPowerDrawDcgm` for DCGM power metrics, `plotPowerDrawDifferences` for native-hybrid percentile comparisons, and `plotBandwidthMultiPath.py` for bandwidth comparisons between native and hybrid runs.
+- All of the plots take different directories to compare native and container data.
+Every file has a field with the two directories to consider.
+For instance, if we want to plot native vs hybrid on H100, go to the respective file and add the paths:
     ```python
     filename1 = "sout/native-h100"
     filename2 = "sout/hybrid-h100"
     ```